openstack/python-barbicanclient/README.rst

       --os-key <key>        Defaults to env[OS_KEY].
       --timeout <seconds>   Set request timeout (in seconds).

+    See "barbican help COMMAND" for help on a specific command.

     Commands:
       complete       print bash completion command
       container create  Store a container in Barbican.